 NOTE: This term can cause instability in a system as it has a more instant effect at the beginning of a move profile.
-Therefore, it is rarely used in the types of control systems presented here.
+Therefore, it is rarely used for velocity type drives.
+However, it can provide improved response with current type drives.
 Only small adjustments to Integral Gain should be made if indications of steady state error exist.
 In almost all applications this value is set to zero.
 We recommend using the Feed Forward Gain for closing following error occurring during a move profile.